YasserIsmail/Antenna-Ellipse/README.md

-# create the areas covered by antenna ellipse
+# create ellipse to that area covered by antenna
 ### Overview
 To know area covered by ellipse antenna I did my analysis that which I am about to explain to you. look at The image below that contain a diagram to a pair antenna that  show how to the antenna does cover to the areas.